prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 > [!WARNING]
 > **Safety Instructions:** Always switch off the instrument and verify that the output current, voltage, and any other relevant parameters are set to zero before modifying the connections to the Device Under Test (DUT).
 Failure to follow appropriate safety procedures may result in electric shock or other hazards.
 Adopt a safety-first approach at all times, and ensure that all instrument parameters remain within the specified safe operating limits defined either by the instrument manufacturer or by your measurement setup.

-## 6\.
-Common Issues & Troubleshooting

-This section covers the most common issues encountered when using PICA.

-### 6.1 VISA Timeout Error or Resource Not Found

-This is the most frequent issue and usually indicates a problem with the connection between the computer and the instrument.
-Follow these steps to resolve it:

-1.  **Check Physical Connections:** Ensure all cables (GPIB, USB, Ethernet) are securely connected to both the instrument and the computer.
-2.  **Use the VISA Scanner:** Run the **VISA Instrument Scanner** utility from the PICA launcher.
-    *   If the instrument appears in the list, the connection is working.
-Note the correct VISA address.
-    *   If the instrument does **not** appear, PICA cannot see it.
-Proceed to the next steps.
-3.  **Power Cycle the Instrument:** Turn the instrument off, wait a few seconds, and turn it back on.
-This can often resolve temporary communication hangs.
-4.  **Restart the Computer:** If the problem persists, a full restart can resolve driver or backend issues.
-    *   Shut down the computer completely, leaving the instrument turned off.
-    *   Start the computer.
-    *   Once the system is fully booted, run the PICA VISA scanner.
-    *   Turn on the instrument.
-5.  **Check Drivers and Communication Mode:**
-    *   Ensure you have the correct VISA backend installed (see the `A VISA Backend is Required` warning in the [Installation & Setup](#3-installation--setup) section).
-    *   If using a different communication interface (e.g., switching from GPIB to USB).

 ## 4. Core Utilities

 ### 4.1 VISA Instrument Scanner